 DevOps is a tech philosophy and culture aimed at improving collaboration between the software development and IT operations teams.
 Before DevOps appeared, development and operations often worked in very isolated environments.
 Developers wrote their code, passed it to operations, and moved to their next task.
 This working process left operations teams carrying the most responsibility over the code, which led to lengthy backlogs and slower time to market and did little to help build a collaborative and trusting relationship between the development and operations teams.
 DevOps changed this, bringing benefits for both teams and customers.
 It has led to a streamlined and more collaborative workflow, which, in its turn, resulted in higher-quality products and faster time-to-market.

-To date, more and more companies, including tech giants like Amazon, Etsy, and Netflix, are moving toward DevOps to ensure high-quality products and optimal usability.
+To date, more and more companies, including tech giants like Amazon, Etsy, Netflix, and Meta, are moving toward DevOps to ensure high-quality products and optimal usability.
 With the DevOps appearance, more time can be spent improving and innovating current products, while tech teams are seeing a significant increase in productivity and can release high-quality products faster.

 The primary goal of DevOps is to combine the daily tasks associated with development, quality control, deployment, and software development integration into a single continuous set of practices.
 DevOps teams develop best practices and principles to shorten development cycles and help deliver high-quality software continuously and quickly.
 Below we’ve collected 6 essential DevOps roles and responsibilities that are pivotal for any organization that wants to adopt a successful DevOps approach.